ripaclub/sphinxsearch/README.md

 * `float`

     Due to SphinxQL specific issues related to `float` values (especially in `WHERE` clause), by default them are converted to a 32-bit-single-precision compatible string rappresentation which are then included into the SQL query as literals, even in the case where prepared statements are used.

-    This feature works only if value is a native PHP `float`.
-If it is needed, this behaviour can be globally disabled using `$adapter->getPlatform()->enableFloatConversion(false)`. <br/>_WARNING: disabling this feature can produce unexpected behaviors._
+    This feature works only if value is a native PHP `float` (anyway strings containing floats do not work within Sphinx).
+If it is needed, this behaviour can be globally disabled using `$adapter->getPlatform()->enableFloatConversion(false)`. <br/>

-    Some notable examples:
+    _WARNING: disabling float conversion feature can produce unexpected behaviors, some notable examples:_
     - Actually Sphinx SQL interpreter treats a number without decimal part as an integer.
 So, assumming `f1` as float column, if you try `WHERE f1 = 10` you will get `42000 - 1064 - index foo: unsupported filter type 'intvalues' on float column` else if you try `WHERE f1 = 10.0` it will work fine.
     - Due to the fact that SphinxQL does not support float quoted as strings and PDO driver has no way to bind a double (SQL float) parameter in prepared statement mode, PDO driver will just cast to string producing a locale aware conversion (same as PHP `echo`), so it will work only if `LC_NUMERIC` setting is compliant with point as separator in decimal notation (for example you can use `LC_NUMERIC='C'`)